cosmos/cosmos-sdk/docs/spec/staking/state.md

 ```

 Description:
-* Candidate: the public key of the validator candidate: bonding too
+* Validator: the public key of the validator: bonding too
-* Shares: the number of delegator shares received from the validator candidate
+* Shares: the number of delegator shares received from the validator
 * AdjustmentFeePool: Adjustment factor used to passively calculate each bonds
   entitled fees from `GlobalState.FeePool`
 * AdjustmentRewardPool: Adjustment factor used to passively calculate each
-  bonds entitled fees from `Candidate.ProposerRewardPool`
+  bonds entitled fees from `Validator.ProposerRewardPool`

 ### QueueElem